At Menheniot Primary School we are committed to promoting fundamental British Values as set out by the Department for

 Protective Behaviours are taught across the school and every child is aware that they have the right to feel safe.
 They are also taught that there is always an adult they can talk to at school.
-Children are valued for their differences and there is a wide variety of extra-curricular clubs to enable children to try new things, develop new skills and practice existing ones.
+Children are valued for their differences and there is a wide variety of extra-curricular clubs to enable children to try new things, develop new skills and practise existing ones.
 Care is taken to provide equal opportunities.
-Time and care is taken to know each child as an individual and Circle Time/PSHE sessions give children a chance to share their feelings and options in a safe way.
-Opportunities for children to take more responsibility within the school is encouraged.
+Time and care is taken to know each child as an individual and Circle Time/PSHE sessions give children a chance to share their feelings and opinions in a safe way.
+Opportunities for children to take more responsibility within the school are encouraged.
 Pupils volunteer during the lunchtimes on the playground, in the dinner hall and support the running of some clubs.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching and PSHE lessons.
-Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choosing the level of challenge in some lessons and are becoming increasingly more involved in child–led learning.
+Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choosing the level of challenge in some lessons and they are becoming increasingly more involved in child–led learning.